 Striking a Balance

-IRIS is a well known and well established technique for tube inspection as, among other things, it can be used on ferromagnetic and non-ferromagnetic materials with no effect on performance, as the technique uses ultrasounds.
+IRIS is a well known and well established technique for tube inspections.
+This is because, among other things, it can be used on ferromagnetic and non-ferromagnetic materials with no effect on performance, as the technique uses ultrasounds.

-But, just as with other tubing inspection techniques, the reliability of IRIS inspection results depends a great deal on the inspection speed at which the operator pulls the probe.
-The optimal inspection speed — the speed offering a 100% coverage of the interior of the tube — depends on a careful relation between the diameter of the tube under inspection, the rotation speed of the IRIS probe, and the test instrument’s acquisition rate.
+But, just as with other tubing inspection techniques, the IRIS inspection result reliability depends a great deal on the inspection speed at which the operator pulls the probe.
+The optimal IRIS inspection speed — the speed offering a 100% coverage of the interior of tubes — depends on a careful relation between the tube diameter, the IRIS probe rotation speed, and the test instrument’s acquisition rate.

 The challenge is to strike a balance between the three to get reliable results.